cissagatto/HPML-J/README.md

 You can download the multi-label datasets in this link: https://cometa.ujaen.es/datasets/

 ## Scripts
-This source code consists of a R project for R Studio and the following R scripts, folders and files:
+This source code consists of a R project for R Studio and the following R scripts:

 01. libraries.R
 02. utils.R